raster/mfo-static-website/pages/maker-manual.md

 image: /assets/images/slider/kid-with-stormtroopers.jpg
 sitemap: false

 ---

 # Maker Manual

 THANK YOU for exhibiting at Maker Faire Orlando!
 This "Maker Manual" covers many of the common questions about exhibiting at the event, and helps us all stay organized as we move hundreds of exhibits in and out of the event space!

+These details should not change, however we recommend checking this page in the days leading up to the event for any small changes to timing or load-in details that may arise one our team is setting up the event on-site.

-NOTE: If you have a question that isn’t addressed below, please email us at <makers@makerfaireorlando.com> (or for Combat Robot competitors, email the Robot Ruckus crew at <contact@robotruckus.org>)
+**If you have a question that isn’t addressed below, please email us at <makers@makerfaireorlando.com> (or for Combat Robot competitors, email the Robot Ruckus crew at <contact@robotruckus.org>)**

 ## Exhibit Spaces
 * Our standard exhibit space is approximately at 10'x10' space.
 In some locations, the building structure against walls may protrude into the space.